 The bank’s equity certificate is quoted on the Oslo Stock Exchange under the MING ticker symbol and is freely transferable.
 The articles of association contain no restrictions on transferability.

 Deviations from point 5 of the Code of Practice: None

 Point 6: General meeting

-A savings bank is basically a ‘self-owned’ institution.
-Its governance structure and the composition of its governing bodies differ from those of public limited liability companies; see the Financial Institutions Act 2015 and what bodies a savings bank is required to have.
+The governance structure and the composition of the governing bodies of a savings bank differ somewhat from those of public limited liability companies; see the Financial Institutions Act and what bodies a savings bank is required to have.
 The bank’s highest body is the supervisory board comprising EC holders, customers, employees and representatives of the public authorities.

 The supervisory board shall see to it that the bank operates in line with its mission and in conformity with law, its articles of association and decisions of the supervisory board.

 The supervisory board has 32 members and 30 alternates with the following representation: